wtfutil/wtf/_site/content/posts/configuration.md

     $> wtf --config=path/to/custom/config.yml
 ```

+#### Configuration Attributes

+A number of top-level attributes can be set to customize your WTF
+install.
+See <a href="/posts/configuration/attributes/">Attributes</a> for detials.

 ## Environment (ENV) Variables

 Some modules require the presence of environment variables to function
 properly.
 Usually these are API keys or other sensitive data that one
 wouldn't want to have laying about in the config files.

 For modules that require them, the name of the required environment
 variable(s) can be found in that module's "Required ENV Variables"